rust-mcp-stack/rust-mcp-schema/README.md

 This crate could be used for developing an **MCP Server**, **MCP Client**, or even an **MCP Host** in Rust.
 For more information on the MCP architecture, refer to the [official documentation](https://spec.modelcontextprotocol.io/specification).

-## :warning: What this crate doesn't include?
+## ⚠️ What is not included in this crate?

 This crate **only** provides an implementation of the MCP schema.
 This crate is not intended to provide an MCP Transport implementation for sending and receiving MCP messages.